What is the difference between the del and backspace keys?

 Note: On Apple Macintosh computers using an Apple keyboard the delete key is in the same location as the backspace key on PC computer keyboards.
 Although this key is tabled as the "delete" key, it still functions the same as the "backspace" key.
 In other words, with Apple keyboards there is no backspace key, only a delete key that deletes text to the left of the cursor.
 If you wanted to delete text to the right like a delete key on a PC press the Fn + Delete key to delete text to the right.

 In addition to their differences when dealing with text the del and backspace keys also have other differences.
 For example, only the del or delete key is capable of deleting icons, files, and folders.
-Pressing backspace when a file or other object is highlighted will do nothing.
+Pressing backspace when a file or other object is highlighted does nothing.